LuigiBernardi/RepData_PeerAssessment1/PA1_template.md

 Total number of missig values in dataset is **2304**.

-### New dataset withou missing values
+### Creation of a new dataset with no missing values

-Missing values for a specific interval were filled using the average number of steps for that interval computed on the same interval for days with valid data.
+Missing values for a specific interval were filled using the average number of steps for that interval computed on days with valid data.

 ```r